1601-mma2013/Philosoraptors/README.md

 | Refillable ink                                    | Only functions when connected to plug point    |
 | Similar standard as the 3D printer                | Bulky design                                   |
 | Simplified intuitive controls                     |                                                |

-external threats
-constraints
-Internal limitations
-viable technologies
-cost
-opportunities

-In spite of the obstacles we have this project has strength from a), b), c), ….
-Persisting problem
-users

 d.
 User observations